Frequently Asked Questions

-Scheduled Publishing is a feature in Hygraph that allows users to schedule content items to be published or unpublished at a specific time and date in the future.
-Users can also bundle multiple items together in a "release" to publish or unpublish them simultaneously.
-This feature is available to all Hygraph users and helps teams plan content operations in advance.
-Source
+Scheduled Publishing is a feature in Hygraph that allows users to schedule content items to be published or unpublished at a specific date and time in the future.
+This can be done for individual entries or as part of a bundled release, giving teams flexibility and control over their content operations.
+[Source]

 How does Scheduled Publishing work for individual posts?